-- In order to bridge the gap from the loss of income-earning opportunities from fulfilling CPE requirements, students may apply for living expense stipends.
+- To help rectify the gap from loss of income-earning opportunities involved with fulfilling the CPE requirements, students may apply for living expense stipends.
 Stipends may be awarded for each unit of CPE, up to $7500.

-- Additionally, students enrolled in the Community Transformation and Chaplaincy concentration are eligible for CTC specific scholarships in addition to School of Ministry scholarships and other Financial Aid opportunities.
+- Additionally, students that are enrolled in the Community Transformation and Chaplaincy concentration are eligible for CTC-specific scholarships in addition to School of Ministry scholarships and other Financial Aid opportunities.

-The Community Transformation and Chaplaincy, a concentration in the MDiv, requires a total of 75 credit hours.
-The degree is designed to be completed within 3 years.
+Master of Divinity, Community Transformation and Chaplaincy concentration: 75 credit hour MDiv, designed to be completed within 3 years.